How to prepare for Brexit – checklist

 Page last updated

-The UK government has been sending instructions to a wide range of businesses, including those that trade with the EU, advising them to take actions to prepare for a situation where the UK leaves the EU with "no deal" on 29 March 2019.
+The UK government has been sending instructions to a wide range of businesses, including those that trade with the EU, advising them to take actions to prepare for a situation where the UK leaves the EU with "no deal".

 ICAEW’s Brexit hub contains information on the technical implications of Brexit for the accountancy profession: